dendronhq/dendron-site/vault/dendron.release.2021-04-25.md

 You can see the full list of information we collect and why we do it in our [[telemetry documentation|dendron.topic.telemetry]] as well as instructions on how to opt out of telemetry.

-If you have questions or concerns, please tell us in our #feedback channel or bring it up during [[office hours|dendron.release.2021-04-25#office-hours]]
+If you have questions or concerns, please tell us in our #feedback channel or bring it up during office hours.

 ### Office Hours